vackosar/vackosar.github.io/_posts/2023-12-17-Fragments-of-Infinity.md

 We witness the hints of reasoning capability in the large language models today.
 If Descartes is not right and thinking does not imply that I am, then what does?
 What is then left for a human to be?
 If there is only matter, is the human mind also matter, and is the mind replicable in a machine?

+### Materialism and Life
 Are there any alternatives to materialism?
-The belief that life is the primary building block?
+The belief that **life is a primary building block**?
 Religion seems to put the idea of life, the idea of a god, front and center of the worldview instead of a dead matter of materialism.
-Does this partially explain higher birth rates in religious populations?
+Does this partially explain higher **birth rates** in religious populations?

+Because **life is the self-directing, self-replicating, and self-improving so stationarity or uniformity would be against that**, and so from this a concept of a central one god would be expected.
+People find it easier to relate to and follow other people, so it is simpler to understand a god as a person.

-Was [René Girard](https://en.wikipedia.org/wiki/Ren%C3%A9_Girard) right that the Bible’s exposure of the scapegoat mechanism shortcuts mimetic conflicts, and so is necessary?
+Was [René Girard](https://en.wikipedia.org/wiki/Ren%C3%A9_Girard) right that the Bible’s exposure of [the scapegoat mechanism (e.g. Leviticus 16:21-22)](https://www.biblegateway.com/passage/?search=Leviticus%2016%3A21-22&version=NIV) shortcuts mimetic conflicts, and so is necessary?
+I wonder if individualism also provides similar mechanism.

+Have **Soviet Russia collapsed**, because ruling communism attempted to remove religion with their materialist view, but itself had lower birthrates, and so the demographics eventually shifted towards people who grew up in non-communist communities, which eventually rejected communism causing the union to collapse?
+Note that Lenin had no children, Stalin had 3, Khrushchev (de-Stalinization) had 5, Brezhnev (neo-Stalinist) had 2.

+### Science and Religion
 Here are 4 great quotes from Sabine Hossenfelder's (contemporary, theoretical physicist, science communicator) book [Existential Physics](https://existentialphysics.com/):
 - "However, the God hypothesis has no quantifiable explanatory power.
 You can’t calculate anything from it.
 That doesn’t make it wrong, but it does make it unscientific."
 - "I begin by asking him ([David Deutsch](/productivity/David-Deutschs-Principles-in-Life-and-Business)), too, whether he is religious.
 He answers with a straightforward no. He doesn’t seem to have anything to add, so I move on to reductionism."